PallabPandaOwn/Terraform-IasCode-AWS/README.md

 # Terraform-IasCode-AWS
-Infrastruture as code aws using terraform
+Infrastruture as code aws using Terraforrm